wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.1.3 - 2013/04/26 =
+* Feature: Added when install and activate plugin link redirects to WP e-Commerce Gallery admin panel instead of the wp-plugins dashboard.

 = 1.1.2 - 2013/04/22 =
 * Feature: Updated all plugin code to be 100% compatible with the new WP e-Commerce version 3.8.10.
 The plugin is backward compatible with older version to 3.8.5